Michaelsberg Abbey © Thomas Depenbusch

 Germany Travel Guide

-Emerging from a troubled 20th-century history like a BMW with a re-tuned engine, Germany is now one of the most stable and progressive countries in the world, boasting one of the largest national economies in the European Union and an enviably high quality of life.
-It also happens to be a country that is home to an embarrassment of cultural riches, several truly cosmopolitan cities, a famous beer and wine industry, and 27 UNESCO World Heritage Sites.
+Emerging from a troubled 20th-century history like a BMW with a re-tuned engine, Germany is now one of the most stable and progressive countries in the world.
+The country is home to forests, river valleys, mountains, historic towns, and unique culinary experiences.
+Visitors can also enjoy a diverse range of cultural riches, several truly cosmopolitan cities, a famous beer and wine industry, and 44 UNESCO World Heritage Sites.

 With something to offer everyone, from independent backpackers to discerning older travellers, family vacationers and everyone in between, Germany is a sure bet for an unforgettable European holiday.